-- C. When a temporary operating authority is issued, the unit(s) for which the clearance is issued must be registered.
-A supplemental application adding this unit or units must be submitted to the Department of Revenue's Motor Carrier Services office within 20 days of the issuance of the temporary operating authority. - D. Temporary operating authority will not be issued in lieu of permanently registering a unit. - E. Failure to file all paperwork covering any temporary operating authority or any application submitted after a temporary operating authority has expired will result in a \$20.00 penalty, per vehicle.
+- A. When a temporary operating authority is issued, the unit(s) for which the clearance is issued must be registered.
+All documentation for the supplemental application adding this unit or units must be submitted to the Department of Revenue's Motor Carrier Services office within 45 days of the issuance of the temporary operating authority. - B. Temporary operating authority will not be issued in lieu of permanently registering a unit. - C. Failure to file all paperwork covering any temporary operating authority or any application submitted after a temporary operating authority has expired will result in interest and penalty, charges.

-3. Single-Trip and Commercial Permits
+2. Single-Trip and Commercial Permits

-- A. Carriers who intend to use a vehicle for intrastate travel for a single trip may purchase a trip permit which allows the vehicle to travel within the jurisdiction from a point of origin to a point of destination.
+- A. Carriers who intend to use a vehicle for intrastate travel for a single trip may purchase a trip permit, which allows the vehicle to travel within the jurisdiction from a point of origin to a point of destination.
 Such vehicles must have some form of current license before a trip permit can be issued. - B. If a carrier is going to use the vehicle only in an intrastate operation, they may qualify for a commercial permit. - C. The common use of trip permits by South Dakota based carriers is for vehicles under a temporary lease.
 The fee for a trip permit is \$15 per trip.
-Trip permits may be obtained by calling the 24-hour Permit Center at (605) 698-3925.
+Trip permits may be obtained by calling the 24-hour Permit Center at (605) 698-3925 or logging into the online permit system.